ItsMarcusLol/DeepStockNLP/README.md

   13. Add prediction table
     - use predictions;
     - create table prediction_data(ticker varchar(6), date datetime, prediction int, con int, acc int);
-  14. Add all the headline tables  # This one is not needed
-      - use headlines;
-      - Then use the script called createTables.sql inside of Data/Headlines-DB/createTables.sql
-      - Run command :  source createTables.sql;

   ### command used for website:
   #apt get update </br>